What’s your pricing structure?

 Are you a good fit if you haven’t worked at our venue?

-We love working at venues we haven’t worked at because we offer fresh eyes to the space.
+We love working at venues we haven’t worked at because we offer fresh perspective to the space.
 Don’t worry, we’ll do our research and get well educated on the space, which means site visits and asking questions from the property owner or venue coordinator.

 What if you’ve already been to our venue numerous times?